-The most successful flips are those that choose renovation projects that maximize profitability.
-However, choosing the wrong projects can eat into your cost and lower the return on investment (ROI) of your fix and flip project.
-We talked to the pros and found the top fix and flip projects to avoid if you actually want to earn a profit.
+The most successful flips are those projects that maximize profitability.
+However, choosing the wrong projects can increase your cost and lower the return on investment (ROI) of your fix and flip project.
+We talked to the pros and found the top fix and flip projects to avoid if you want to maximize profits.

 Here are the 25 fix and flip projects to avoid on your next investment:

 1. Making the House the Nicest in the Neighborhood

 Monica D. Higgins, Construction Manager & Founder, MonicaDHiggins.com

 When fixing and flipping a house, the goal is to get an attractive return on your investment but not to make the house the nicest one in the neighborhood.
 You want to avoid adding unnecessary features that do not exactly fit the style of the neighborhood.
 Select floor plans, finish materials, and colors that are neutral and appeal to the masses.

 Landscaping is an important feature of a house as it’s a potential buyers’ first impression of your fix and flip.
 A simple retouch on the lawn and adding some fresh, low-maintenance plants will do.
 Adding expensive landscape features, such as a fountain, may be an unnecessary cost that lowers your potential ROI.

 3. Homes with Major Structural Problems

 Richard Frazao, Professional Engineer, Quaketek

 Homes with major structural problems are a double-edged sword – they can either be very profitable or very costly to fix.
 There is high risk involved for fix and flippers who buy homes with structural issues because there are often problems associated with it.
 It’s best to avoid fix and flip properties with large structural problems unless you’re an experienced flipper.